Gabbygump/The_Harvest/README.md

 #### I created this game because I thought it would be cool for a bunny to go on an adventure harving apples and carrots.
 The bunnys enemies are an owl and a fox who are there real life natural enemies.
 Also beware of the Chocolate, it will hurt your bunnys score and their tummy.

  * You must have Python Version 3.4.4 and Pygame Version 1.9.2 in order for this game to work and for you to enjoy!!
+I used Idle to make my code :)

 ## How to Play